lbryio/spec/index.md

 An abandoned claim or support is one that was withdrawn by its creator.
 It is no longer in contention to control a name.
 Spending the transaction that contains the claim will also cause the claim to become abandoned.

-While data related to abandoned claims technically still resides in the blockchain, it is considered inappropriate (and potentially illegal? #fixme), to use this data to actually fetch the associated content.
-Wallet servers MUST not return or resolve abandoned claim information.
+While data related to abandoned claims technically still resides in the blockchain, it is considered inappropriate (and potentially illegal? #fixme), to use this data to fetch the associated content.

 ##### Active